-There are many different types of tea available, so it’s important to know which varieties are safe for parrots.
-If you’re looking to share a cup of tea with your parrot, here’s some further information:
+Many different types of tea are available, so it’s important to know which varieties are safe for parrots.
+If you want to share tea with a parrot, here are some important considerations:

 Can Parrots Drink Green Tea?

 When looking for a parrot-safe green tea, check the ingredients list.
-Avoid added additives, preservatives, and colorings that may cause side effects.
-Safe ingredients include:
+Avoid additives, preservatives, and colorings that may have side effects.

 Can Parrots Drink Chamomile Tea?

-Chamomile tea is packed with health benefits and is one of the best teas for parrots to drink, including:
+Chamomile tea is among the best teas for parrots to drink due to its:

-- Sedative properties that can help your parrot sleep
+- Sedative properties that can enable a parrot to sleep better.

 Can Parrots Have Peppermint Tea?